 The most important thing you can do is to show all the children in your life what’s truly important.
 The little things that aren’t so little.
 Not just buying things but the present of “being present”.
 Making each instant about kindness and love.
 Kids don’t remember what presents they got for Christmas but they sure remember how special it was to play board games with mugs of hot chocolate and lots of laughter by a twinkling tree.
 They might not remember the toy they “had” to have for their birthday but they’ll sure remember laughing and dancing and playing in the dark with glow sticks on their special day.

-It’s certainly okay9780618758197_p0_v1_s1200x630 to feel whatever it is you’re feeling in regards to being a ‘Step’.
+It’s certainly okay to feel whatever it is you’re feeling in regards to being a ‘Step’.
 Some of you might not even LIKE your step-children.
 Some may feel the same about them as your biological children.
 For some of you the step-kids may be your only kids.
 The important thing to remember is to use equal parts kindness and boundaries no matter what, practice tons of patience, and give yourself time.
 If you have biological children, the bond was there even before birth.
 To have a life grow inside of you is a magical thing.
 Bonding with your step-children won’t happen overnight.
 Whether your relationship with your ‘steps’ grows into a loving relationship or is based on simple mutual respect, it’s all okay.
 Talk about your feelings with others and remember to take time for yourself.
 It’s very easy to get sucked into drama NOT of your own making.
 No matter if you love being a ‘Step’ or loathe it… you HAVE to let go of the negative judgment.
 Step-parenting is tough enough without beating yourself up on top of it.

 There are tons of great books about being a step parent.
 One I particularly like is ‘Stepmonster’ – it’s an extremely real and in depth look at why stepmothers feel the way they do.